-Two Acts, Book Musical, Rated PG
+2 Acts, Book Musical, Rated PG

-Written by Tony-nominated composer/lyricist Andrew Lippa (THE WILD PARTY) and Brian Crawley (VIOLET), A LITTLE PRINCESS is based on the novel by Frances Hodgson Burnett which was honored by School Library Journal as one of the "Top 100 Chapter Books" of all time.
+Written by TONY-nominated composer/lyricist Andrew Lippa (The Wild Party) and Brian Crawley (Violet), A Little Princess is based on the novel by Frances Hodgson Burnett, which was honored by School Library Journal as one of the "Top 100 Chapter Books" of all time.
 This re-imagined version of the classic tale expands beyond the confines of Victorian England to Africa, giving the writers ample opportunity to include lively African music and dance, exotic locales like Mali and Timbuktu, and creating an unforgettable journey around the world.

 Visit the A Little Princess page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.